Prestwick International Airport railway station

+History

 It opened on 5 September 1994.
-It is currently the only railway station in Scotland that is directly connected to an airport.
+Prior to the opening of Inverness Airport railway station in 2023, it was the only railway station in Scotland that was directly connected to an airport.
 It is also the only railway station in Scotland not managed by ScotRail or Network Rail.

 Services

-December 2019

-From Monday to Saturday there are four trains per hour (two trains per hour in the evening) northbound to Glasgow and southbound to Ayr.
-On Sunday there are two trains per hour (one train per hour in the evening) northbound to Glasgow and southbound to Ayr.

-Only one train northbound from Stranraer to Kilmarnock calls here at 22:36 (Monday–Saturday).
+In the December 2019 timetable, on weekdays and Saturdays there were four trains per hour (two trains per hour in the evening) northbound to Glasgow and southbound to Ayr.
+On Sunday there were two trains per hour (one train per hour in the evening) northbound to Glasgow and southbound to Ayr.
+Only one train northbound from Stranraer to Kilmarnock called here in the late evening on weekdays and Saturdays.

-The fastest journey time to Glasgow is around 45 minutes.
+On weekdays and Saturdays, There is a half-hourly service northbound to Glasgow Central and southbound to Ayr.
+On Sundays, there is a half-hourly service northbound to Glasgow Central and southbound to Ayr dropping to hourly in the late evening.